anguswg-ucsb/anguswg-ucsb/README.md

 ### Hello all!
-My name is Angus Watters and I am a Data Scientist!
+I'm Angus and I'm a Data Scientist!

 Most of my work revolves around spatial data and modeling, but I don't discreminate, open to any and all fields of data science work.
 I also like to make fun data visualization tools (Shiny applications) to help make data exploration easier on the eyes!